DataScienceGuild/discord-telegram-bridge/README.md

 - Create a Discord bot.
-- Create a Telegram bot by talking to botFather
+- Create a Telegram bot by talking to botFather **IMPORTANT**: Make the bot an admin in your group, or go to BotFather -> bot settings and disable private mode.

 - Create a Discord webhook.
 You can do this by going to Server settings -> Webhooks.
 Copy the URL, you'll need it later.

 > If you want to run it on heroku, you can just click the button below.